What is SIEM Software? How It Works and How to Choose the Right Tool

-Contributing Writer, CSO
+By Mary K. Pratt, Contributing Writer, CSO

-Evolving beyond its log-management roots, today’s security information and event management (SIEM) software vendors are introducing machine learning, advanced statistical analysis and other analytic methods to their products.
+Evolving beyond its log-management roots, today’s Security Information and Event Management (SIEM) software vendors are introducing machine learning, advanced statistical analysis and other analytic methods to their products.

-What is SIEM software?
+What is SIEM Software?

-Security information and event management (SIEM) software gives enterprise security professionals both insight into and a track record of the activities within their IT environment.
+Security Information and Event Management (SIEM) software gives enterprise security professionals both insight into and a track record of the activities within their IT environment.

 SIEM technology has been in existence for more than a decade, initially evolving from the log management discipline.
 It combined security event management (SEM) – which analyzes log and event data in real time to provide threat monitoring, event correlation and incident response – with security information management (SIM) which collects, analyzes and reports on log data.

-How SIEM works
+How SIEM Software Works

 SIEM software collects and aggregates log data generated throughout the organization’s technology infrastructure, from host systems and applications to network and security devices such as firewalls and antivirus filters.

-- send alerts if analysis shows that an activity runs against predetermined rulesets and thus indicates a potential security issue.
+- Send alerts if analysis shows that an activity runs against predetermined rulesets and thus indicates a potential security issue.